-This measure shows whether schools are succeeding in helping lagging groups catch up.
-It does not reward gap-closing that is due to declining performance of leading groups.
-Closing Gaps helps to explain whether factors affecting improved teaching and learning are affecting all groups to the same degree.
+This measure shows whether districts and schools are succeeding in helping lagging groups catch up.
+It does not reward gap-closing that is due to declining performance of target groups and statewide comparison groups.
+Closing Gaps helps to explain whether factors that improve teaching and learning are affecting all groups to the same degree.

-This section describes the basic logic of how the score for this Priority Area is calculated.
-For a complete description of the methodology, including walk-through steps, please refer to the School Report Card Detail and the companion Technical Guide.
+This section describes the basic logic of how the score for this priority area is calculated.
+For a complete description of the methodology, including walk-through steps, please refer to the report cards detail and the companion Technical Guide.